 - It is imperative to convey a non-judgmental attitude.
 Be mindful of making assumptions about gender identity and orientation.
-Providers should be educated on LGBTQ+ competency, including terminology, health care inequity, common barriers and unique health and mental health concerns. - Providers should attempt to understand their own biases, as well as those of their organization, which may be heterocentric in nature and perpetuate inequity. - Be mindful of language.
+Providers should receive education on LGBTQ+ affirming practices, including appropriate terminology, common barriers faced by LGBTQ+ individuals, unique physical and mental health concerns, and strategies for actively creating a welcoming and respectful environment. - Providers should attempt to understand their own biases, as well as those of their organization, which may be heterocentric in nature and perpetuate inequity. - Be mindful of language.
 Use the word "partner" rather than gendered terms, such as "boyfriend," "girlfriend," "husband," or "wife," until your patient confirms the relationship.
 Clarify with each patient what pronouns are used. - Educate your patients about IPV and its health effects. - Refer anyone who screens positive for IPV for appropriate help in the community.
 Ask about immediate safety and have the local Hotline and IPV service provider information available.